quiltdata/quilt/docs/api-python.md

 ### `pkg._filter(DICT_OR_LAMBDA)`
 Top-level package nodes have a `_filter` method that accepts either a dictionary or a lambda.

- `_filter` always preserves the path structure of its parent.
+ `_filter` always preserves paths from its parent.
 Therefore, in addition to nodes that pass the filter, `_filter` will return the following:
 * All desendants of a matching node (so that mathcing groups include all descendants)
 * All ancestors of a matching node (so that the position in the tree remains unchanged)